ivmarkov/rust-esp32-std-demo/README.md

 ## Monitor

 - Once flashed, the board can be connected with any suitable serial monitor, e.g.:
-  - Cargo pio itself: `cargo pio exec -- device monitor -p /dev/ttyUSB0 -b 115200 --raw`
   - Built-in Linux/MacOS screen: `screen /dev/ttyUSB0 115200` (use `Ctrl+A` and then type `:quit` to stop it)
   - Miniterm: `miniterm --raw /dev/ttyUSB0 115200`
+  - Cargo PIO: `cargo pio exec -- device monitor -p /dev/ttyUSB0 -b 115200 --raw` (Issue `cargo install cargo-pio` first)
   - ESPMonitor: `cargo espmonitor --speed 115200 /dev/ttyUSB0` (you need to `cargo install espmonitor` first)

 - You should see more or less the following: